The Impacts of the SAMP for you and your community

 Increased air traffic will continue to add noise to surrounding communities, affecting more residents than ever before.

-The area nearest the airport is known as the DNL65 and is determined by an FAA Part 150 Study.
+The area nearest the airport, known as the DNL65, is determined by an FAA Part 150 Study.
 Noise levels inside the DNL65 have many known and serious health impacts.
-But aircraft noise much further away from the airport can still disrupt sleep, increase stress, and lead to long-term health issues like hypertension and heart disease.
+But aircraft noise much further away from the airport can still disrupt sleep, increase stress, and lead to serious long-term health issues like hypertension and heart disease.

 But since then, the DNL65 area has actually been shrinking because of the perverse nature of the Part 150 process, which depends more on aircraft spec sheets than the actual impacts on human beings.
-So even though the number of flights is increasing, fewer homes are now eligible for sound insulation and there will almost certainly be no future property buyouts.
+So even though the number of flights is increasing, fewer homes are now eligible for sound insulation and there are no property buyouts planned for the SAMP!

 Air Pollution!

-Aircraft generate many of the same types of emissions as diesel trucks and also something unique and particularly worrying called ultrafine particulates (UFP).
-A 2019 University of Washington study found that communities near Sea-Tac are exposed to high levels of aircraft UFPs and that these particles are more concentrated and widespread than those from road traffic.
+Aircraft generate enormous amonts of an unregulated type of pollution known as ultrafine particulates (UFP).
+These are currently not being regularly monitored by either Federal or State agencies!
+However, a 2019 University of Washington study found that communities near Sea-Tac are exposed to high levels of aircraft UFPs and that these particles are more concentrated and widespread than those from road traffic.
 UFPs are so small they can penetrate deep into the lungs, bloodstream and brain in ways other pollutants cannot.
-Prolonged exposure is linked to serious health conditions including respiratory diseases, heart conditions, and cancers.
+Prolonged exposure is linked to serious health conditions including respiratory diseases, heart conditions, cancers and excess deaths.

 Economic Benefits?

 While Sea-Tac Airport is a major economic engine for King County as a whole, it provides very few good paying jobs for people who work at or live near the airport.
-The majority of the few family wage positions for nearby residents are tied to temporary construction projects–to increase airport operations!
+The majority of those few family wage jobs for nearby residents are tied to temporary construction projects–to increase airport operations!

 Worse, business and tourism revenue decline dramatically within only a few blocks of the airport!
 The vast majority of economic benefits always go to cities outside the flight path!